Synthesized-Infinity/Whatsapp-Botto-Xre/README.md

 # _**WhatsApp-Botto-xRe**_

 > A WhatsApp Bot Built on Top of [Baileys](https://github.com/adiwajshing/baileys) <br>
-> This is a work in progress.
+> Work in progress.
 More features and commands will be added soon
 >
 </div><br/>
 <br/>